dart-archive/www.dartlang.org/src/site/tools/webstorm/index.markdown

 ---
 layout: default
-title: "Dart plugin for WebStorm, IntelliJ, PhpStorm, PyCharm, and RubyMine"
+title: "Dart plugin for WebStorm, IntelliJ IDEA, PhpStorm, PyCharm, and RubyMine"
-description: "Use Dart with a variety of IDEs and editors from Jetbrains."
+description: "Use Dart with a variety of IDEs and editors from JetBrains."
 has-permalinks: false
 ---

-# Dart plugin from Jetbrains
+# Dart plugin from JetBrains

-## For WebStorm, IntelliJ, PhpStorm, PyCharm, and RubyMine
+## For WebStorm, IntelliJ IDEA, PhpStorm, PyCharm, and RubyMine

 The [Dart plugin][plugin] for [WebStorm][ws] JavaScript IDE offers advanced support for the Dart language.
 This plugin is also available for other IntelliJ